Sites with annual usage below 5000 kWh fall beneath supplier commercial thresholds.

 E.ON Next – may accept sub-5000 kWh (minimum 1500 kWh).

-EDF, Scottish Power, and BGB – may consider grouped low-usage meters within multi-site portfolios for the same business.
+EDF, Scottish Power, BGB – may consider grouped low-usage meters within multi-site portfolios for the same business.

 BGL – does not accept grouped low-usage sites.